MRU-CSIS-3512-001-202301-LAB/instructions/tut-09-dom/readme.md

 2. Change the element with id `specialPara` to have text that is `2em` and `bold`.

 3. Change the background color of the second `<article>` to `yellow`.

+    > _Try and use a CSS selector here instead of resorting to array notation._

 4. Change the placeholder in the text input with name `hex` to `#000`.

 5. Add the `boxy` class to the first div that has the class `box`.
-Make sure you don't remove the `box` class during this process!
+Make sure you don't remove the `box` class during this process - you're not REPLACING the `box` class!

 ---